Environment variables:

 These are variables which controls the behavior of applications and various processes dynamically.

-for example %TEMP% environment variable can be used by a processes to store temporary data used by it at the path provided by %TEMP% variable.
+example %TEMP% environment variable can be used by a processes to store

 Environmental variables enhances the flexibility of applications in two ways: